Research

 Historical:

-Twelve volunteers showed up early Saturday morning to conduct the first Wet/Dry mapping of Harshaw Creek.
+June 5, 2021-FOSC conducted the first Wet/Dry mapping of Harshaw Creek!Twelve volunteers showed up early Saturday morning to conduct the first Wet/Dry mapping of Harshaw Creek.

-FOSC Science Advisor, Kathy Pasierb, also brought along a water monitoring kit and we learned how to measure the turbidity (which measures the amount of particles in the water), PH and dissolved oxygen in the creek.
+FOSC Science Advisor, Kathy Pasierb, also brought along a water monitoring kit and we learned how to measure the turbidity (which measures the amount of particles in the water), pH, and dissolved oxygen in the creek.

 Taking a GPS reading